DNP For Prospective Students

 - National League for Nursing Commission for Nursing Education Accreditation (NLN-CNEA)

 - Board certified Advanced Practice Registered Nurses (APRN)

 - Nurse Administrators who completed a Master’s of Science in Nursing with a Nursing Administration specialty (MSN-ADM)

 - 3.5 GPA on a 4.0 scale GPA on MSN degree transcripts

-- Submission of Bachelor’s degree transcripts
+- Submission of degree transcripts from all university and degree programs.

 - The minimum acceptable scores for the TOEFL and TSE-A - comply with the graduate admission requirements for the University as stated in the Graduate catalog

 - Graduate level statistics course with a minimum grade of "B"